Deanja190/SQLing-the-Library/README.md

 # SQLing-the-Library
-Just Postgres queries I've run against a database of my own personal book collection.
+Postgres queries I've run against a database of my own personal book collection.
+Typed up in excel, exported as a CSV and uploaded to a provisined AWS RDS Instance.
 519 books in total.